dekuNukem/duckyPad/getting_started.md

 ## Customizing Your Own Scripts

-Chances are you want to write your own profiles and scripts.
+Chances are you want to use your own scripts.
 So here's how!

-(don't forget you can always use [existing examples](https://github.com/dekuNukem/duckypad/raw/master/sample_SD_card.zip) as a starting point)
+(remember you can always play with [existing examples on the SD card](https://github.com/dekuNukem/duckypad/raw/master/sample_SD_card.zip) as a starting point)

 ### Step 1: Preparing Profiles

-Eject the SD card and mount it on your computer with an SD card reader.

-You should see some folders, those are profiles.
-Profiles contains the script for each keypresses, and usually you set up a profile for each program you want to control.
+Profile contains a group of scripts corresponding to the keys on the duckyPad.
+Usually you would want to set up one profile per program you want to control.

-Profiles are created as folders, with naming conventions like `profile#_name`, where `#` is the profile number, and `name` being the name of the profile.
+Profiles are created as folders at the **root level** of the SD card.
+They have naming conventions like `profile#_name`, where `#` is the profile number, and `name` being the name of the profile.

+If you mount the SD card on your computer, you might see some examples like these:

+![Alt text](resources/pics/profile_examples.png)

+Feel free to create more or delete the ones you don't need.
 Up to 16 profiles are supported.
-Here are some examples:

-![Alt text](resources/pics/profile_examples.png)

 ### Step 2: Preparing Scripts